-As part of the Company's internal risk management processes the impact of a number of underwriting risk scenarios on the SCR is outlined below
+As part of the Company's internal risk management processes the impact of a number of underwriting risk scenarios on the SCR is outlined below.

-Due to modelling constraints year end 2023 sensitivities were limited, therefore we have used sensitivities produced for the ORSA process which are based on Q1 2023, and therefore don't completely capture the current risk profile, in particular in relation to assets held backing the annuity book.
+Due to modelling constraints year end 2024 sensitivities were limited, therefore we have used sensitivities produced for the ORSA process which are based on Q2 2024, and therefore don't completely capture the current risk profile.
+With the merger with Standard Life International DAC (SLIDAC) a joint ORSA was agreed with the CBI and submitted using the same Q2 figures given the longer term impact would be minimal, these would be revisted as discussed in the ORSA, if the merger was not to go ahead.